+Lots of people want to know, “Can you freeze bean soup?”
+Yes, you can freeze bean soup with cooked ham.
 I always make an extra large pot so I can freeze some for a cold, or snowy day.
-Freezing soup is so smart in the wintertime and bean soup freezes well.
-Here are some tips for how to freeze soup and they work great for freezing bean soup as well.
+Freezing bean soup is so smart in the wintertime and bean soup freezes really well.
+Here are some tips for how to freeze soup and they work great for freezing bean soup with ham bone as well.
+Frozen soup is so nice to have on hand for a quick, wholesome meal in a pinch!

 - Avoid freezing potatoes or pasta in a soup.
 They can get grainy or mushy.
 If you are going to add these ingredients to your soups, add them as you serve them, and when you defrost the soup.